 Frequently ASked Questions

-Here are some of the most Frequently Asked Questions about the Pan-Florida Challenge Cancer Bike Ride, our bike routes, fundraising, and your health and safety.
+Here are some of the most Frequently Asked Questions about the Pan-Florida Challenge Cancer Bike Ride, our bike routes, and fundraising.
 Please let us know if you have any other questions by contacting us.

 The Pan-Florida Challenge is a unique charity ride in two important ways.
 First, we provide cyclists with a first-class vacation ride experience by providing hot meals, quality hotel accommodations, warm showers, entertainment, fully-stocked water stops, and more.
 We provide all of this for a very low registration fee relative to the distance and services provided.
 Second, we recruit sponsors to pay these expenses who are happy to do so because they are impressed by the commitment and dedication of our cyclists both to training and raising the requested funds to fight cancer.
 Thanks to these sponsors, we at PFC can continue to provide a premium cycling experience for our riders while supporting cancer prevention activities.